rhythmsection/muse/README.md

   - In your local directory that you've cloned into, you'll want to run `firebase login` followed by `firebase init`, choosing to set up *hosting*, the *database* and *cloud functions*.

-  - **IMPORTANT:** Because the **Phishtank API** exists as an outside of Google request, you *must* upgrade to a paid tier plan on Firebase to make it accessible.
+  - **IMPORTANT:** Because the **Phishtank API** exists outside the Google ecosystem, you *must* upgrade to a paid tier plan on Firebase to make it accessible via request.
 With the **Blaze** pricing plan, though, you only pay what you consume, so the cost should be very low unless this is run aggressively.
 Alternatively, you can *download and import a JSON file of server data from Phishtank* instead and change your connection to your Firebase database instead of the API.
 This is much slower, however.

 -**Phishtank API Registration:** Register for a [Phishtank](https://www.phishtank.com/api_info.php) account and store your `api_key` as an exportable in a file called `phish.js` in src.
 It'll simply be this: